microsoft/AISkillsForWindows/doc/Microsoft.AI.Skills.SkillInterfacePreview.md

 ##### DedicatedVideoMemory

-The amount of dedicated video memory of this GPU device (bytes).
+The amount of dedicated video memory of this DirectX device (bytes).

 ```csharp
 long DedicatedVideoMemory { get; }